 For 100 years, the Middlebury Language Schools have set the standard for rigorous and transformative foreign language study.
-Since 2008, Middlebury's School of Hebrew has combined distinctive immersion methodology with a unique and proven pedagogical approach.
+Since 2008, Middlebury’s School of Hebrew has combined distinctive immersion methodology with a unique and proven pedagogical approach.
 The School of Hebrew also allows teachers of Hebrew as a second language to advance in their own teaching and to professionalize their field.

 Master of Arts